Anaheim Hit-and-Run Accident Lawyers

 - What Should I Look for in an Anaheim Hit-and-Run Accident Lawyers

-Contact our office at (888)-488-1391 or via our online chat to schedule a free, no-obligation case evaluation.
+Contact our office at (888) 488-1391 or via our online form to schedule a free, no-obligation first case evaluation.

 A farm worker, suffered multiple broken bones and other orthopedic injuries resulting from an auto accident where the defendant driver attempted to make a left turn in front of our client in heavy fog.– ARASH KHORSANDI

-Statistics for Anaheim Hit-and-Run Accidents
+Statistics For Anaheim Hit-and-Run Accidents

 California Hit-and-Run Accident Laws

-What Is the Legal Definition of Hit-and-Run?
+What Is The Legal Definition Of Hit-And-Run?

 The law on hit-and-run is codified in California Vehicle Code sections 20001 and 20002.
 California law distinguishes between hit-and-run accidents involving only property damage and accidents that cause personal injury.
 Accidents that cause injury carry more severe punishments.
 A hit-and-run accident resulting in another person’s injury or death is a felony offense.

-- Failed to stop at the scene
+- Failed to stop at the scene.

-- Failed to provide their name, vehicle registration number, vehicle ownership information, or address
+- Failed to provide their name, vehicle registration number, vehicle ownership information, or address.

-- Failed to show the other driver their driver’s license upon request
+- Failed to show the other driver their driver’s license upon request.

 - Failed to provide reasonable assistance to another driver (Reasonable assistance includes providing or arranging transportation to a hospital or emergency room if a medical need is apparent.)